Lumbar puncture (spinal tap)

 What happens after the test?

 The doctor will apply pressure to the puncture site, then apply a bandage.
-You will need to rest in bed for at least an hour, and avoid strenuous activity for at least 24 hours.
+You will need to rest and avoid strenuous activity for at least 24 hours.
 You should also drink plenty of fluids.
 Let your doctor know if any blood or fluid is leaking from the puncture site.

 What are the risks?